 All of the ingredients I used have great health benefits too.

 Pear Hazelnut Crumble Ingredients

 Pears have more nutrients per calorie than calories per nutrient (surprising since they are so sweet).
 They are what I call a Smart Carb. and are a good source of dietary fiber, vitamin C, copper & vitamin K. They are often considered a hypoallergenic fruit that is less likely to produce an adverse response than other fruits by healthcare practitioners making them a great first fruit fed to infants as a safe way to start.

-Hazelnuts are nutritious and are uniquely delicious nuts often found in baking and chocolate giving an exotic sweet crunchiness.
+Hazelnuts are nutritious and are uniquely delicious nuts often found in baking and add an exotic sweet crunchiness to this pear hazelnut crumble.
 This superfood has health benefits too from being helpful for the heart to lowering diabetes risk to even helping with weight loss.

 Coconut oil is actually very good for us.
 In tropical climates like Polynesia, Sri Lanka and the Yucatan where they have a diet high in coconut oil, the people are healthier, have less heart disease, cancer, and colon problems than unsaturated fat eaters.
 It is now accepted that there is good cholesterol and there are good saturated fats.
 Learn the 12 benefits of Coconut Oil, this newly declared an Amazing SuperFood.

 This pear hazelnut crumble has the sweetness of the pears for the base but the topping needs some sweetness so I use a combination of a little coconut sugar and stevia.